Flash-0P/flash-backitems/README.md

     dict = Optional.
 If not set, will request the default directory anim = Optional.
 If not set, will play the default animation.
 If set to "none", will not play an animation.
 ```

-### Misc Information.
-How to locate the different props I normally use this website: https://forge.plebmasters.de/
-For bones its either trial or error with the tool above or you can use this website: https://wiki.rage.mp/index.php?title=Bones